Automattic/_s/README.md

 If you want to keep it simple, head over to http://underscores.me and generate your `_s` based theme from there.
 You just input the name of the theme you want to create, click the "Generate" button, and you get your ready-to-awesomize starter theme.

 If you want to set things up manually, download `_s` from GitHub.
-The first thing you want to do is copy the `_s` directory and change the name to something else (like, say, `coolest-theme-ever`), and then you'll need to do a five-step find and replace on the name in all the templates.
+The first thing you want to do is copy the `_s` directory and change the name to something else (like, say, `megatherium-is-awesome`), and then you'll need to do a five-step find and replace on the name in all the templates.

 1. Search for `'_s'` (inside single quotations) to capture the text domain.
 2. Search for `_s_` to capture all the function names.